Covid-19 Update at Thurrock Adult Community College

 - All those who work or study in a school/college are advised to get regular testing, twice weekly.
-Find your nearest drop-in centre or pickup site for test kits under the section for people who do not have symptoms from Thurrock Council's webpage
+Find your nearest drop-in centre or test kit pickup sites (including pharmacies) under the section for people who do not have symptoms on Thurrock Council's webpage

-- If we receive confirmation of a positive test result from a member of our school community, all close contacts will be sent home immediately and told to isolate for 10 days and Public Health England will be informed
+- If we receive confirmation of a positive test result from a member of our college community, all close contacts will be sent home immediately and Public Health England will be informed

 - Stay at home if you or a family member is showing symptoms or have tested positive for Covid-19.
 You should only go out to get tested.

-- Wear a mask over your nose and mouth, unless you are unable to
+- Wear a mask over your nose and mouth in communal areas, unless you are unable to

 - Go straight to your classroom after sanitising your hands